30555 - DIGITAL ETHICS SEMINAR

 The seminar consists of four sessions.
 In each session, a specific aspect of digital ethics will be addressed and discussed in class, based on one or more case studies.
 The seminar session will be focused on the following subjects:

 1. Basics of moral reasoning and moral decision-making (case study: the trolley problem in the digital world);

-2. Digital technologies and accountability (case study: air crashes due to failure of digital technology);
+2. Digital technologies and accountability (case study: ethics of immersive technologies and virtual reality);

 3. Digital technologies and uncertainty (case studies: risk assessment and bias in the evaluation of digital technologies);

 4. Privacy and data protection (case studies: Cambridge Analytica, gender discrimination through the social media).